ROCm/ROCR-Runtime/README.md

 #### Binaries for Ubuntu & Fedora

-The packages subdirectory contains the debian and rpm packages for installing the runtime on Ubuntu and Fedora platforms.
+The packages subdirectory contains the Debian and rpm packages for installing the runtime on Ubuntu and Fedora platforms.
 These files contain:

 * HSA, libHSAIL and AMD internal include files to support application development on the HSA runtime for Boltzmann
 * A 64-bit version of AMD's HSA core runtime for Boltzmann
 * A 64-bit version of AMD's finalizer extension for Boltzmann
 * A 64-bit version of AMD's runtime tools library

-To install the package on ubuntu execute the following command:
+To install the package on Ubuntu execute the following command:

 	`dpkg -i hsa-runtime-dev-1.0.0-Linux.deb`